-- 8.1 Subrecipient shall submit for review and approval a work schedule for each facility to County's Program Manager within fourteen (14) days prior to starting work.
-Said work schedules shall be set on an annual calendar identifying all the required on-going specific tasks and task frequencies. - 8.2 Subrecipient shall submit revised schedules when actual performance differs substantially from planned performance.
-Said revisions shall be submitted to County's
+- 8.1 Subrecipient shall submit for review and approval a work schedule for each facility to the County Project Director within ten (10) days prior to starting work.
+Said work schedules shall be set on an annual calendar identifying all the required on-going maintenance tasks and task frequencies.
+The schedules shall list the time frames by day of the week, morning, and afternoon the tasks will be performed. - 8.2 Subrecipient shall submit revised schedules when actual performance differs substantially from planned performance.
+Said revisions shall be submitted to the

-Program Manager for review and approval within fourteen (14) business days prior to scheduled time for work.
+County Project Manager for review and approval within 15 business days prior to scheduled time for work.